 People are busier than ever.
 Every day they are bombarded with emails, phone calls, and text messages.
 Generic sales pitches often go unanswered.
 Account-based marketing helps you stand out amidst the noise by personalizing all messages to the target account.

-What Are Some Examples of Account-Based Marketing?
+What Are Some Account-Based Marketing Examples?

 Account-based marketing comes in many different forms.
 Before diving into some examples, let’s discuss marketing channels.

-They can be divided into 4 categories: Owned, Earned, Paid, and Paid Social Media.
+Account Based Marketing can be divided into 4 categories: Owned, Earned, Paid, and Paid Social Media.

 Owned Media: Channels your company has complete control over such as websites, communities, blogs, print catalogues, and company ran events.